Fannie Lou Hamer Leadership Program

 Who is Fannie Lou Hamer?

 Fannie Lou Hamer is a well-recognized civil rights activist and organizer for voting rights.
 Her work centered on elevating the rights of Black voters and women, particularly across the state of Mississippi.
 Hamer had polio as a child and later became physically disabled due to a severe beating in a Mississippi jail.
-In honor of her legacy and sacrifice, AAPD is proud to continue the Fannie Lou Hamer Leadership Program.
+In honor of her legacy and sacrifice, AAPD is proud to host the Fannie Lou Hamer Leadership Program.

 About the Program